37 Education Benefits

 Continuing Professional Education Credits (CPEs)

 All Undergraduate, Graduate, and Post-Graduate courses offered by U. S. affiliated educationally accredited institutions and program as specified in the U.S. Department of Education Database of Accredited Postsecondary Institutions and Programs (http://ope.ed.gov/accreditation/).

 - Can I be reimbursed for conferences or test preparation courses?

 Test preparation courses such as GMAT, LSAT, GRE, etc. are not reimbursable.
-However, conferences or test prep courses that are taken to pass a test for a professional license or certification or for New York State registration (i.e. Social Workers, Engineers, Architects) as a condition of employment are reimbursable.
+However, conferences are only reimbursable if job-related.
+Test prep courses that are taken to pass a test for a professional license or certification, or for New York State registration (i.e. Social Workers, Engineers, Architects) as a condition of employment are reimbursable.

 - How much can I be reimbursed?